krishna2/krishna2.github.io/if.md

 Fung is all about IF but with a nod to low carbs when done with IF.

-### 16. What about some type of cuisine, food packages, shakes, juices...etc?

-Well, most of them seem to be a trick towards getting to low calories, low carbs, more healthy eating ... or a combination of a few things.
+As far as custom cuisines, packages, shakes, juices are concerned, well, most of them seem to be a trick towards getting to low calories, low carbs, more healthy eating ... or a combination of a few things.

-Nothing stopping you from taking a cuisine package when doing IF.
+Nothing stopping you from taking a cuisine package when doing IF as one of your meals.

 Likewise, have a shake or two or three during your eating period.
 Heck, vegetable juices, salads are awesome.

+### 16. What about Physical Exercise?

+They are awesome! and in fact necessary for a healthy life.
+Just that per Taubes/Fung, it is not the way to weight loss.
+You can read in detail in the books.
+Definitely check up on "BMR" (Basal Metabolic Rate).
+The theory in short is that your body is extremely good at figuring out efficiency.
+So in cases of eating less (calorie counting) and with physical exercises, one tends to take more rest or eat more to compensate for the loss created in another way.

 ### 17. Okay more seriously, why does IF work?